The Impact of Chronic Stress on Brain Health and Ageing

 Although chronic stress poses significant challenges for our brain’s structure and function, it doesn’t mean there’s no hope for recovery or growth.

-By prioritising self-care activities like exercise, meditation, social connection and proper sleep hygiene – all proven methods for reducing stress – you’ll be better equipped to support your while continuing your valuable work in service of others.
+By prioritising self-care activities like exercise, meditation, social connection and proper sleep hygiene – all proven methods for reducing stress – you’ll be better equipped to support your mental well-being while continuing your valuable work in service of others.

 Cognitive Decline and Memory Loss